 Back

-Online reviews have become an integral part of business today.
-You could say that they are the modern version of ‘word of mouth’ recommendations or disparagements.
-Not only is a bad review, or good, an opportunity for customers to get a feel for your business, they can also be a valuable tool for your business, period.
+Knowing how to handle bad reviews is essential for protecting your business reputation, especially in high-value home improvement decisions where trust plays a major role.
+Not only is a bad review, or good, an opportunity for customers to get a feel for your business, but they can also be a valuable tool for your business, period.

 86% of UK consumers research or get inspiration online before they make a home improvement purchase.